Peyk-i Şevket-class cruiser: Characteristics

 The ships were 80.1 m long, with a beam of 8.4 m and a draft of 4.6 m.
 They displaced 775 LT while on sea trials.
 By 1938, their displacement had increased to 850 LT.
 The ships were fitted with two pole masts, the foremast just aft of the conning tower and the main mast further aft.
 The forecastle deck extended to the base of the forward funnel, and the quarterdeck was stepped down aft of the mainmast.
 They were steel-hulled ships and carried no armor protection.
 Their crew numbered 125 officers and enlisted men as completed, and it had risen to 145 by 1915.

 The ships were powered by a pair of vertical triple-expansion engines each driving a screw propeller.
 Their four coal-fired Schulz water-tube boilers, manufactured by Germaniawerft, were trunked into two funnels.
 The engines were rated at 5100 ihp for a top speed of 21 kn, though on trials they reached 22 kn.
 By 1915, poor maintenance and heavy use had reduced their speed to 18 kn.
 The Peyk-i Şevket-class ships had storage capacity for 244 MT of coal, which provided a cruising radius of 3240 nmi.

 The two Peyk-i Şevket-class cruisers' primary offensive armament was their three 450 mm torpedo tubes.
 One was mounted in the bow, above water, and the other two were in deck-mounted swivel launchers amidships.
 They were armed with a pair of 105 mm quick-firing 40-caliber guns that were placed in shielded single mounts on the forecastle and quarterdeck.
-They also carried six 57 mm 40-caliber guns, four of which were mounted in sponsons, a pair of 37 mm guns, and two machine guns.
+For close-range defense against torpedo boats, they also carried six 57 mm 40-caliber guns, four of which were mounted in sponsons, a pair of 37 mm guns, and two machine guns.